arguello/arguello.github.io/_posts/2015-02-01-daddy-daughter-racketeering.md

 ###WTH is a COBOL?

 To me, it sounded like some kind of futuristic super-tech wielded by NASA rocket science physicist hackers.
-Probably written by Einstein during his stint at the [Black Mesa Research Facility](http://half-life.wikia.com/wiki/Black_Mesa_Research_Facility).
+Probably created by Einstein during his stint at the [Black Mesa Research Facility](http://half-life.wikia.com/wiki/Black_Mesa_Research_Facility).

 I quickly learned that wasn't the case.
 [COBOL](http://en.wikipedia.org/wiki/COBOL) was designed to be a common business language.
 I knew nothing about business, and I was ignorant as to the inner workings of computers.
 In fact, this was my first computer class of any kind, and I was in over my head.